 The Strata streamline boiler was installed by K. Lydiatt in September 2006.
-Since then a 'motherboard' has been replaced.
+Since then, a 'motherboard' has been replaced.
 The boiler is serviced annually.
 Maintain boiler annually.

-- 16.2 Heating is supplied to no. 5 fan convectors in the Nave and meeting 2 room.
-Radiators heat the toilet and Vestry.
-Pipework in the meeting room should be checked for full insulation cover. - 16.3 The new boiler has a pressure vessel in the boiler room and the older 2 header tank has been removed.
-The old overflow pipe should be removed and sealed up. - 16.4 The boiler house ceiling boarding has been removed as it contained 1 asbestos, leaving the roof structure exposed.
-The ceiling should be over boarded in fire resistance plasterboard, which would protect the roof structure and seal in the suspect boarding. - 16.5 The gas meter is located in the Vestry.
-The meter reading was 028437 on the day of inspection. - 16.6 A new water meter was installed by Northumbria Water over 5 years ago.
+- Heating is supplied to no. 5 fan convectors in the Nave and meeting room.
+Radiators heat the toilet and Vestry. - 16.3 The new boiler has a pressure vessel in the boiler room and the older header tank has been removed.
+The old overflow pipe has now been removed and sealed up. - 16.4 The boiler house ceiling boarding had previously been removed as it contained asbestos, leaving the roof structure exposed.
+The ceiling has now been over boarded in fire resistance plasterboard. - 16.5 The gas meter is located in the Vestry. - 16.6 A new water meter was installed by Northumbria Water over 5 years ago.